sankalp1999/DSA_problems/README.md

 ## Reflection
 Emphasis should be on the thinking process.
+- Focus on thinking for more time.
+Try to code after you are clear with the algorithm/logic.
+Try getting ACs in min. attempts during practice
+  Debug it if you think it's correct or if it is passing some later test cases.
+Don't change approach abruptly.
 - Think of some simple logic initially and not apply any algo design technique directly.
 - Don't assume difficulty of question initially.
 If scores are there, then thats good to estimate.
-- Focus on thinking for more time.
+- Deep breaths or small breaks (1 - 2 minutes) can help.

 ## Online Tests for internship (Not placement)